igrishaev/pg-bin/README.md

 ## Raw fields

-When, for some reason, you have a type in your dump that the library is not aware about, or you'd like to take at its binary representation, specify `:raw` or `:bytes`.
+If, for any reason, you have a type in your dump that the library is not aware about, or you'd like to examine its binary representation, specify `:raw` or `:bytes`.
 Each value will be a byte array then.
 It's up to you how to deal with those bytes:

 ~~~clojure
 (copy/parse DUMP_PATH [:raw :raw :bytes])